kasenetz/hbcd-docs/docs/datacuration/imaging.md

 |__ sub-<label>_ses-<label>_run-<label>_inv-<0|1|2|3|4>_QALAS.nii.gz
 |__ sub-<label>_ses-<label>_run-<label>_inv-<0|1|2|3|4>_QALAS.json
 ```
+*Please see information about hardcoded fields for Philips and GE [here](overview.md/#hardcoded-fields-for-philips-ge) and post-BIDS conversion modifications made for QALAS [here](overview.md/#qalas-post-conversion-modifications).*

 ### Diffusion (dwi/)
 Diffusion files include DWI runs (`*_dwi.nii.gz`) along with `bval` and `bvec` files, which provide the magnitudes and orientations of the diffusion gradients for each volume, respectively.
 Single-band reference files (`*_sbref.nii.gz`) are also included in the release.
 All images were acquired in both AP (`dir-AP`) and PA (`dir-PA`) phase encoding directions.